ikuokuo/start-pytorch/docs/torchvision/torchvision_inference_with_a_pretrained_model.md

-# torchvision: Inference with a Pretrained Model
+# TorchVision Inference with a Pretrained Model

 We will instance a Faster R-CNN pre-trained model in torchvision, and predict the objects for each input image with the model.